Welcome to Confessions of a Dog Mom!

 My name is Dana and I am a dog advocate, writer, trainer, but first and foremost, I am a dog mom.
 As a little girl, I frequently brought home lost and injured critters.
 Connecting with animals was the way I coped with a traumatic childhood.
 I grew up with dogs and eventually adopted some of my own.
 My current charge comes in the form of a black and tan All-American nugget, aptly named Hope.
 A young, cunning smarty-paws, she teaches me so much about life every day.
 I got my start in animal behavior and training in 2004 but didn’t really get serious about it until several years later.

 I am a Certified Professional Dog Trainer (CPDT-KA), Graduate with Distinction from the Victoria Stilwell Academy for Dog Training & Behavior, student at the Karen Pryor Academy for Animal Training & Behavior, and a PPG Pet Dog Ambassador Assessor.
-I am a Shelter Behavior Affiliate with the International Association of Animal Behavior Consultants; and I hold professional memberships with the Pet Professional Guild and Association of Professional Dog Trainers.
+I am a Shelter Behavior Affiliate with the International Association of Animal Behavior Consultants, and a professional member of the Pet Professional Guild.
 Basically, my life revolves around animals and helping people understand and appreciate them.

 What we blog about